awslabs/aws-encryption-sdk-specification/changes/2024-09-13_cache-across-hierarchical-keyrings/change.md

 ## Motivation

 The Hierarchical Keyring,
-and it's component the (Branch) Key Store, allow MPL Consumers to reduce their KMS Call volume by persisting KMS protected cryptographic materials into an available medium
+and it's component the Key Store, allow MPL Consumers to reduce their KMS Call volume by persisting KMS protected cryptographic materials into an available medium